 Gregory Blackstock worked most of his adult life.
 From a teenaged newspaper carrier, to his twenty-five years as a dishwasher at the Washington Athletic Club, he has rarely been idle.
 In the years since full retirement, he now spends many hours each day creating the drawings that catalogue the world for him.

 2019 Seattle Art Fair, Gregory Blackstock featured artist

 20 ft. x 8 ft. banners of his work displayed at CenturyLink Event Center, August 1 - 4, 2019

 In the years since his first exhibition in Seattle at Garde Rail Gallery in 2004, Blackstock's distinctive drawings have captured the imagination of art collectors throughout the world.
 A 2006 book of his works, Blackstock's Collections, (with introduction by Karen Light-Piña and foreword Dr. Darold Treffert) is now in libraries worldwide.
 Six of his illustrations were featured on a collection of limited edition men's clothing by the avant-garde French fashion label "Commes des Garçons," and the Seattle Art Museum Gift Shop has produced a t-shirt using his drawing of "The Art Supplies."

 Garde Rail Gallery (now in Austin, TX) has shown Blackstock's drawings at the Outsider Art Fair in New York City, Aqua Art Fair in Miami, and Santa Fe's Outsider and Folk Art Fair.
 Blackstock's art has also been shown at the John Michael Kohler Art Center, Sheboygan, WI.

-Gregory Blackstock is represented by Greg Kucera Gallery, Seattle, WA, and by Garde Rail Gallery, Austin, TX.
+Gregory Blackstock is exclusively represented by Greg Kucera Gallery, Seattle, WA.
 He is assisted in his life and daily endeavors by his cousin, Dorothy Frisch.